ivangfr/keycloak-clustered/README.md

      password: admin
      ```

    - Once logged in, on the menu on the left, click on `Users` and then on `View All` button.
 The `admin` will appear.
-Next, click on `admin`'s `Edit` button and, finally, click on `Sessions` tab.
+Then, click on `admin`'s `Edit` button and, finally, click on `Sessions` tab.
 You should see that `admin` has two sessions.

 1. Shutdown